ksooooza/react-router-intro/README.md

 Let's get set up with the react bitcoin price checker!

-## You Do: Examine Current Codebase (15 min / 0:30)
+## You Do: Examine Current Codebase (10 min / 0:20)

 Since we're starting off with a project that already has some scaffolding built out, we should spend some time getting our bearings.

-Take 10 minutes and read through the code to familiarize yourself with the codebase with a partner or in groups of 3.
+Take 10 minutes and read through the code to familiarize yourself with the codebase with the person sitting next to you.
 Prepare to discuss your answers the following questions:

 1. What dependencies is the application currently using?
 Where can I find